Highpoint2000/PSTRotator/README.md

 ![image](https://github.com/user-attachments/assets/3254a114-8c31-4fff-9ef0-bbfce0e335a4)

-## Version 2.3c
+## Version 2.3d

-- rotor.png copied to /web/images for Linux compatibility
-- Daily update check for admin
-- Only the view mode has been removed and an admin lock timer has been set up
+- Rotor can now be controlled in admin mode even during the lock time

 ## Installation notes: